 ** From spontaneous post marketing reporting.

-*** The most common manifestations associated with reports of systemic non-allergic administration-related reactions were rash, flushing and myalgia; these manifestations were reported infrequently and in <1% of subjects receiving mepolizumab 100 mg subcutaneously.
+*** The most common manifestations associated with reports of systemic non-allergic administration-related reactions from patients in the severe eosinophilic asthma studies were rash, flushing and myalgia; these manifestations were reported infrequently and in <1% of patients receiving mepolizumab 100 mg subcutaneously.

 Thirty-seven adolescents (aged 12-17) were enrolled in four placebo-controlled studies (25 mepolizumab treated intravenously or subcutaneously) of 24 to 52 weeks duration.
 Thirty-six paediatric patients (aged 6-11) received mepolizumab subcutaneously in an open-label study for 12 weeks.
 After a treatment interruption of 8 weeks, 30 of these patients, received mepolizumab for a further 52 weeks.
 The safety profile was similar to that seen in adults.
 No additional adverse reactions were identified.